 Maryland Energy Assistance Program (MEAP)

-MEAP is a federally funded program that operates year-round and assists eligible Maryland households free of charge.
+MEAP is in part a federally funded program that operates year-round and assists eligible Maryland households free of charge.
 The program is aimed at making homes more comfortable by repairing and replacing heating, cooling, and water heating systems.

 We do not provide bill pay assistance, if you are in need of bill pay assistance please contact your local county's Energy Assistance office (OHEP) or call 800-332-6347.